[Guide] Why you need sales enablement in your organization

 Collaborative: Integrates customer service information with various internal and external stakeholders

-In addition to CRM integrations, sales technology integrations also play an important role in sales enablement solutions.
+In addition to CRM integrations, sales technology integrations are important in sales enablement solutions.

-Even though sales enablement platforms help manage the entire sales lifecycle, almost all enablement solutions require integration with other sales technologies to make up for what they lack.
-Sales enablement technology integrations are designed to support different sales verticals.
+Although sales enablement platforms help manage the entire sales lifecycle, almost all enablement solutions require integration with other sales technologies to compensate for their shortcomings.
+These integrations are designed to support different sales verticals.

 The third pillar and most undervalued element of sales enablement is training and education in the sales process.